 - Regular review schedule for reassessing criteria based on results

-The relationship between competitor analysis and disavow strategies introduces interesting ethical and calculated dimensions to SEO.
-Understanding how competitors use (or misuse) the Disavow Links tool can provide valuable insights, but it also raises important questions about proper practices.
+The link between competitor analysis and disavow strategy brings some interesting ethical and tactical questions into SEO.
+Watching how competitors use, or misuse, the disavow tool can teach you something, but it also raises questions about proper practice.

-First, it’s important to acknowledge that you cannot directly view a competitor’s disavow file – these files are private and accessible only to the site owner through their Google Search Console account.
-However, there are indirect methods to infer potential disavow activities:
+First, know that you can’t directly view a competitor’s disavow file.
+Those files are private and available only to the site owner through Google Search Console.
+There are indirect ways to guess at disavow activity, though:

 - Tracking changes in their backlink profile over time